bsassoli/irs25-26/data/text working.md

 - Identify three features that all models share
 - List five desirable features of models and describe tradeoffs among these features

-# Modeling as experimentation and theorizing
+#### Modeling as experimentation and theorizing

 Constructing and analyzing a model shares some similarities with experimentation.
 Both experimenters and modelers perform interventions to test expectations based on a hypothesis; like experiments, modeling can provide evidence for or against hypotheses about target systems.
 Expectations about the consequences of the Reber plan for the San Francisco Bay were tested with interventions on the Bay model.
 Animal models like the fruit fly are used to test expectations about the genetic causes of human diseases, like diabetes and lymphoma.
 And studying the iterated prisoner’s dilemma helps test expectations about the conditions that enable cooperative behavior to emerge among self‐interested individuals.

 In each example, the models were used to test scientists’ hypotheses about real‐world systems, sometimes with surprising results.
 So, models can play a role similar to experiments.
-One important difference is that, with experiments, scientists intervene directly on the target system, whereas with models, interventions to models are used.
+One important difference is that, with experiments, scientists intervene directly on the target system, whereas with models, interventions to models are used to draw conclusions about the target system.
----
-# Scientific modeling

-to draw conclusions about the target system.
 This is why models must accurately represent their targets.

 Getting models to reflect their targets more accurately is a primary task of modeling.
 When a model is known to accurately represent its target, it can play a role similar to a scientific theory by representing core features of that phenomenon.
 When a model behaves similarly to the expected target system(s) in many instances and across different circumstances, it may become accepted as part of a theory of how the target behaves.
 An example of such a theoretical use of modeling is the Lotka-Volterra model of predator-prey interactions.
 If one sets the model’s parameters based on observations or estimates of specific predator and prey populations, one can then use the model to predict changes over time in the sizes of these populations.
 These predictions are a good account of how real predator-prey populations behave, and when they go wrong, one can usually figure out why by comparing the model’s features to the target system’s features.

 So, models can play an experimental role by helping to investigate phenomena empirically, and they can play a theoretical role by providing an account of phenomena.
 Sometimes the same model can even play both experimental and theoretical roles.
 In Axelrod’s tournament, computer simulations served as virtual environments to test which strategies would perform best in an iterated prisoner’s dilemma game.
 While there were no expectations that Tit-for-Tat would win, this outcome accorded with an existing theory in evolutionary biology, namely reciprocal altruism.
 The basic idea is that it can be evolutionarily advantageous for an organism to help another at some cost to itself if there is a chance the favor will be returned in the future.
 The success of Tit-for-Tat was based on reciprocity, and so was consistent with this theory.
 Thus, the success of Tit-for-Tat in Axelrod’s computer tournament confirmed the idea in evolutionary theory that natural selection can favor cooperative behavior, even when there are costs, if the behavior is reciprocal.

-# Common features of models
+#### Common features of models

 This chapter has emphasized how different models can be from one another.
 Still, all models share three important features.
 First, all scientific models are used to learn about the world.
 Data models represent data to enable hypothesis-testing.
 Constructing and investigating models of phenomena enable scientists to reason about target system(s) in hopes of gaining new scientific knowledge.
 In both cases, the models are used as vehicles for learning about natural phenomena investigated in science.

 Second, all models are used to represent: they are about, or stand for, the phenomena they target—or, for data models, the data they characterize.
 For a model to represent a target, it must be like the target in the right ways.
 Often, this likeness is understood in terms of similarity.
 But we have said that models aren’t exactly like the target systems they represent; they are also dissimilar from their targets in important ways—smaller or larger, mathematical or computerized.
 What similarities and differences are intended between a model and a target governs how the model should be interpreted and used.
----
-# 128 Scientific modeling

 Third, all scientific models involve idealization and abstraction.
 When constructing a model, scientists leave out some features of the target system and incorporate features the target does not have.
 Omitting or ignoring known features of the system is called abstraction.
 Misrepresenting features of the system with false assumptions is idealization (defined earlier).
 Abstraction and idealization can be used to set aside or simplify some features of target systems to focus on only those features deemed important for the purposes at hand.